url-kaist/Quatro-LeGO-LOAM/README.md

 ```
 ## Dataset
 - I used the 05 sequence of KITTI dataset.
 You can also receive the data set and groundtruth files from [KITTI link](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
-- The extrinsics can be found in the Notes KITTI section below.
-To generate more bags using other KITTI raw data, you can use the python script provided in "config/doc/kitti2bag".
-Check the parameters according to the various lidars in *utility.h*.
+- To generate more bags using other KITTI raw data, you can use the python script provided in "config/doc/kitti2bag".
+- Check the parameters according to the various lidars in *utility.h*.
+If you are using KITTI dataset, you can use HDL-64E config.
 - You can run your bag file as below code.
 ```
 rosbag play kitti_sequence_05.bag --clock --topics /kitti/velo/pointcloud